bunnyshell/templates/.bunnyshell/templates/pytorch-hello-world/README.md

 - Development
 - Staging / Dev testing / End-to-end testing

-Development Environments should be created with the `DEBUG` environment variable set to `True` *with hot-reloading) as they can be used for Remote Development.
+Development Environments should be created with the `DEBUG` environment variable set to `True` (to enable hot-reloading) in order to be used for Remote Development.

 Staging / Testing Environments should be created with the `DEBUG` environment variable set to `False`, in order to have the application running as it does in production.